 So you’ve decide to give knitting a go (yay, welcome aboard!) but you haven’t started yet because you took one look at Amazon and got scared by the sheer number of tools out there, not to mention all that yummy yarn!

 When you’re just beginning how do you choose the best knitting needles for beginners in general and the best knitting needles for you?

-There may be more knitting needle variations than you can shake a stick at but don’t worry, I’ve got you.
+There may be more knitting needle variations than you can shake a stick at (see what I did there?) but don’t worry, I’ve got you.
 How do you know which knitting needles are the right ones for you?

 Do you go for straight or circular?

 Don’t worry my friend, I’m here to answer all of your questions.

 In this tutorial you’ll learn what style, size and material will suit you best and I’ll even throw in some of my recommendations that you can shop via my AMAZON SHOP.

 (Some of my posts contain affiliate links.
 If you buy something through one of these links it won’t cost you a penny more but I get a small commission.
 For example as an Amazon Associate, I earn from qualifying purchases that you make if you click one of my links)

 Straight vs Circular Knitting Needles